Does Social Anxiety Cause Substance Abuse?

 Physical Symptoms

 Physical signs and symptoms are observable or detectable indicators of a condition and can sometimes accompany social anxiety disorder.
-For example, in cases of severe social anxiety, the overwhelming fear of social situations manifests physically through:

 Behavioral Symptoms

 Behavioral symptoms refer to persistent or recurrent actions that are abnormal, distressing, inappropriate, or problematic.
-Behavioral symptoms may emerge due to aberrant brain chemistry, damage, or anatomical abnormalities.
-6
+Behavioral symptoms may emerge due to aberrant brain chemistry, damage, or anatomical abnormalities.6

 People with social anxiety behave a certain way when facing triggering situations.
 The phobia of social interaction may result behaviorally in:

 While the precise root cause of social anxiety is elusive, current research has attributed social anxiety causes to a combination of environmental factors, genetics, and negative experiences.
-This is because the development of social anxiety disorder, like many other mental health disorders, is probably best described as an interaction between various bio-psycho-social components.
-7
+This is because the development of social anxiety disorder, like many other mental health disorders, is probably best described as an interaction between various bio-psycho-social components.7

-Relatives of those with social anxiety disorder have a greater chance of potentially developing the disorder.
-Genetic factors, therefore, appear to be involved.
-Furthermore, studies indicate that the efficacy of selective serotonin reuptake inhibitors (SSRIs), serotonin and noradrenaline reuptake inhibitors (SNRIs), and monoamine oxidase inhibitors (MAOIs) in social anxiety treatment may indicate that dysregulation of the serotonin and dopamine neurotransmitter system may also be a contributing factor to the disorder's occurrence.
-8
+Furthermore, studies indicate that the efficacy of selective serotonin reuptake inhibitors (SSRIs), serotonin and noradrenaline reuptake inhibitors (SNRIs), and monoamine oxidase inhibitors (MAOIs) in social anxiety treatment may indicate that dysregulation of the serotonin and dopamine neurotransmitter system may also be a contributing factor to the disorder’s occurrence.8

 Risk Factors